jamesjbustos/llm-list/README.md

 ## Notes

-Not realted to the app as much but got sick the week of my project so was hard to finish on time.
+Not related to the app but got sick the week of my project so was hard to finish on time.
 Otherwise, the project went smooth and the lab helped a lot in getting me started, thank you.

 ## License